s183558/MLOps6_Project/reports/README.md

 > *experiments.*
 > Answer:

-After creating the environment and installing the dependencies the project was indeed initialized using the provided cookiecutter template from the [course](https://github.com/SkafteNicki/mlops_template).
+After creating the environment and installing the dependencies the project was indeed initialized using the provided Cookiecutter template from the [course](https://github.com/SkafteNicki/mlops_template).

 .
 ├── data/